google/cctz/README.md

 In order for programmers to reason about and program applications that correctly deal with these concepts, they must have a library that correctly implements the above concepts.
-The CCTZ library adds to the existing C++11 `<chrono>` library to fully implement the above concepts.
+CCTZ adds to the existing C++11 `<chrono>` library to fully implement the above concepts.

-* Absolute time — This is implemented by the existing C++11 `<chrono>` library without modification.
-For example, and absolute point in time is represented by a `std::chrono::time_point`.
+* Absolute time &mdash; This is implemented by the existing C++11 `<chrono>` library without modification.
+For example, an absolute point in time is represented by a `std::chrono::time_point`.
-* Civil time — This is implemented by the `include/civil_time.h` library that is provided as part of the CCTZ library.
+* Civil time &mdash; This is implemented by the `include/civil_time.h` library that is provided as part of CCTZ.
 For example, a "date" is represented by a `cctz::civil_day`.
-* Time zone — This is implemented by the `include/time_zone.h` library that is provided as part of the CCTZ library.
+* Time zone &mdash; This is implemented by the `include/time_zone.h` library that is provided as part of CCTZ.
 For example, a time zone is represented by an instance of the class `cctz::time_zone`.

 # Examples